Frequently Asked Questions

 Program

 Full-time students can complete the program in 4 semesters (2 years).
 Part-time students usually complete the program in 6 semesters (3 years).
-On average, our students complete this program in 6.5 semesters.
 Students must complete the program within 4 years.

 The PSM program follows Graduate School policies around the transfer of credits.